JohnnyGProjects/Java_Projects/README.md

-Java Projects Repository
+☕ Java Projects Repository
-Overview
+📌 Overview

 This repository contains a collection of Java projects developed as part of university coursework.
 The projects focus on core programming concepts, data structures, algorithms, file I/O, and graphical user interfaces using both Swing and JavaFX.

 Each project is self-contained and demonstrates problem-solving, object-oriented design, and custom data structure implementation.

-Projects Included
+📂 Projects Included
-1. 20 Questions Game (Swing)
+🎯 1.
+20 Questions Game (Swing)

-An interactive 20 Questions-style guessing game using a binary decision tree.
+An interactive 20 Questions-style guessing game powered by a binary decision tree.

-Key Features
+✨ Key Features

 GUI built with JOptionPane